nrfconnect/sdk-nrf/include/event_manager.rst

 You can easily define custom event types for your application.
 Currently, up to 32 event types can be used in an application.

-You can use the Profiler (see ``include/profiler.h``) to observe the propagation of an event in the system, view the data connected with the event, or create statistics.
+You can use the :ref:`profiler` to observe the propagation of an event in the system, view the data connected with the event, or create statistics.
 A shell integration is available to display additional information and to dynamically enable or disable logging for given event types.

 See the :ref:`event_manager_sample` sample for an example on how to use the Event Manager.